aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 ### Single Key Store Initialization

-The single key store is intended to be used when all items in a DDB table use the same beacon key.
+The single key store is intended to be used when all items in a DDB table will use the same beacon key.
 This can also be described as single tenant.

 On initialization of a Single Key Store, the caller MUST provide: